 The Speech and Hearing Clinic has state-of-the-art laboratories for speech and voice analysis, augmentative communication, and hearing/auditory processing.
 Computers are available for student use.
 Software is available for language analysis and course tutorials.

-All students are required to complete one three-hour graduate course in statistics.
+All students are required to complete one three-hour course in statistics.
 Thesis and non-thesis options are available.
 All candidates for the M.S. degree are required to pass a written comprehensive examination.

 See Program Statistics for more information.